Logging In

 Accounts on Hyak#

-To log into any HYAK cluster you need an account created.
+To log into any Hyak cluster you need an account created.
 Please review our documentation around accounts and get an account before moving forward with this tutorial.
 Click here for account documentation.

 Two Factor Authentication#

-UW policy is that all services (of which HYAK is one) require 2 factor authentication (2FA) by default as a security posture.
+UW policy is that all services (of which Hyak is one) require 2 factor authentication (2FA) by default as a security posture.
 Please go to this 2FA page and ensure you have 2FA enabled and configured before proceeding with this tutorial.

 important

-You need 2FA to log onto any HYAK cluster.
+You need 2FA to log onto any Hyak cluster.

 Logging in with SSH#